Scout Trail Monitor

 Connecting Scout to your camera

 Most often when camera trapping you will use Scout to control the camera and the camera to control the flashes.
-This is the use case shown in the diagram above.
+This is the use case shown in the diagram.
 Scout interfaces with your camera using the same port where you would connect a remote shutter switch.
-The unconnected RCA connector in the diagram above is the Flash-Sync-Input and is not used in this connection scheme.
+The unconnected RCA connector in the diagram is the Flash-Sync-Input and is not used in this connection scheme.
 The default timing will assert the camera shutter and 1/2 press simultaneously so for most cases no additional configuration is required.
 If you need more control over your the shutter or 1/2 press controls of your camera no worries the Scout can be configured for any timing you need.
 You can also use Scout to stop and start video recording on your Sony camera with this optional cable.

 Shown to the left is the Scout transmitter strapped to a tree with our optional tree bracket - both are then locked to the tree with a Master Lock Python Cable (5/16") Lock.
 Scout will accept cables up to 10 mm in diameter